uxdxdev/uxdxdev.github.io/content/blog/what-is-dev-ux/index.md

 Compared to the example above this testing library provides a much better UX for a developer.
 Easy to understand testing function with minimal steps.
 The expectation is straight forward and generic enough to be used in many different context.

-**Bad UX for a library developer**
+**Bad DX for a library developer**

 ![Bad terminal output](../what-is-dev-ux/images/badterminaloutput.png)

 A developer building a library wants to run some tests on the command line.
 They run `npm test` and see this output.
 No feedback to the developer that tests are running, no indication of the number of tests being run, or if any have passed or failed.
 This would be a bad user experience for a developer.

-**Good UX for a library developer**
+**Good DX for a library developer**

 ![Good terminal output](../what-is-dev-ux/images/goodterminaloutput.png)

-Now compare this console output to the bad UX above.
+Now compare this console output to the bad DX above.
 A developer runs the tests, and the result shows the number of tests and a coverage summary.
 Of coarse this could be improved but it is a much better user experience for the developer.

 The examples here highlight the differences in user experience from a developers perspective in a few scenarios.
 This is very different to the UX that an end-user would have using a web application or website.